 Cordial embraces the developer community and understands the need for having highly scalable industry standard APIs for building transactional messaging applications and for maintaining and managing the bi-directional flow of large amounts of structured and unstructured data.
-With Cordial, it is possible to harness the power and innovations of the platform entirely via APIs or through some combination of APIs and UI interactions.
+With Cordial, you can harness the power and innovations of the platform entirely via APIs or through some combination of APIs and UI interactions.

 The purpose of this document is to help application designers and developers understand the underlying design of Cordial's data structures and definitions and how best to accomplish common objectives using the API resources.
 This document augments the interactive documentation as a companion resource.